Articles

 What Does It Mean to Be A Fugitive From Justice ?

 That may be a slightly different definition than the one utilized on some TV shows.
-Baltimore criminal defense lawyers Attorney Eric T. Kirk have defended those accused of “harboring” a fugitive.
+Baltimore criminal defense lawyers like Attorney Eric T. Kirk have defended those accused of “harboring” a fugitive.

 The law defines “harboring” as hiding, housing, or giving aid to a fugitive, or preventing that individuals capture.